andrewthegr8/Term-Project-ME-405/docs/source/index.rst

 .. warning::

    This documentation is a work in progress.

-Some sections are incomplete, others are missing entirely.
+   Last updated: 12/15/2025, 12:05
+   -Background: complete
+   -Hardware: complete
+   -Software: mostly complete
+    Main Program: complete
+    Helper Classes: complete
+    Drivers: mostly AI gen, needs to be proofread
+   -PC UI: not started
+   -SS model: Needs fine tuning and formatting -Driving Algorithm: needs images and major adjustments -Important Notes: barely started

-   Charlie, if you are reading this, please grade this later. :)
+   Charlie, if you are reading this, I'd really appreciate it if you'd grade it later.
+I should be done sometime Monday afternoon :)

-   Update: 12/14 8pm - Hardware complete, Drivers page needs to be done otherwise, software is done, other pages not started.

 This website contains hardware and software documentation for a project revolving around a small differential drive robot (Romi).
 It was completed as part of a course (ME 405) at